mariesophiet/master_thesis/docs/supported_algorithms.md

 - **SNOVA Scheme Variations**
 - **CROSSrsdp256small**

-These schemes remain available for use in the TLS speed tests this PQC-Evaluation-Tools provides using the OpenSSL `speed` tool.
+These schemes remain available for use in the TLS speed tests that the PQC-Evaluation-Tools provides using the OpenSSL `speed` tool.

-Whilst a signifiant number of these schemes variations can not be used in TLS Handshake testing, there are the following exceptions:
+Whilst a significant number of these scheme variations can not be used in TLS Handshake testing, there are the following exceptions:

 | **Scheme** | **Variations Supported for TLS Handshake Testing**                                                                                            |
 |------------|-----------------------------------------------------------------------------------------------------------------------------------------------|